ethanblake4/ExponentCore/README.md

 Exponent has *no dependency* on Play Services (or microG etc.) being installed on a target device, so it's also great for open-source apps intended for custom ROMs.
 However, support for public Google APIs is currently nonexistent (feel free to open an issue).

+To use Exponent in your project, simply add the following line to your app module's build.gradle:
+`implementation 'io.ethanblake4:exponent-core:0.0.1'`

 ### Initialization
 Before using any of the below methods, make sure to call `Exponent.init(context)`.
 A good place to put it is in your Application subclass, but it can go anywhere as long as it is called before any other Exponent method.